sfigg/commercialization-public/manufacture/desktop/add-language-packs-to-windows.md

 ## Get languages and language components

--   **OEMs and System Builders** with Microsoft Software License Terms can download the language pack ISO and Feature on demand ISO from the [Microsoft OEM site](http://go.microsoft.com/fwlink/?LinkId=131359) or the [OEM Partner Center](http://go.microsoft.com/fwlink/?LinkId=131358).
+-   **OEMs and System Builders** with Microsoft Software License Terms can download the language pack ISO and Feature on Demand ISO from the [Microsoft OEM site](http://go.microsoft.com/fwlink/?LinkId=131359) or the [Device Partner Center](https://devicepartner.microsoft.com/).
+    - For Windows 10, version 1809, Language Experience Pack .appx files and their associated license files in the LocalExperiencePack folder on the Language Pack ISO.
+    - For previous versions of Windows, Language Interface Packs are available as a separate download.

--   **IT Professionals** can download language packs from the [Microsoft Volume Licensing Site](http://go.microsoft.com/fwlink/?LinkId=125893).
+-   **IT Professionals** can download language packs from the [Microsoft Next Generation Volume Licensing Site](https://licensing.microsoft.com/).
 -   After Windows is installed, users can download and install more languages by selecting **Settings** > **Time & language** > **Language** > **Add a language**.

-Language features on demand are distributed on the FOD ISO as .cab files.
-You can [add Features on Demand](features-on-demand-v2--capabilities.md) to your image or your running versions of Windows.

 ## <span id="LangPackTypes"></span><span id="langpacktypes"></span><span id="LANGPACKTYPES"></span>Language Pack Types